CatarinaCosta02/CatarinaCosta02/README.md

 <h2 align="left">Hi 👋!
 My name is Catarina and I'm a Computer Science and Engineering Student, from Portugal</h2>

+I'm in the final year of my Master's degree, currently working on my thesis at Universidade do Minho.
+I'm passionate about machine learning, programming, design, and fashion.

 ###

 <div align="center">